How to manage and live with diabetes in Pakistan?

 Get Exercise

-exercise more to manage diabetes Do you know there is a strong relationship between obesity and diabetes?
+Do you know there is a strong relationship between obesity and diabetes?
 There are chances that diabetes can go into remission if the patient loses a substantial amount of weight quickly.
 Diabetic patients are advised 150 minutes of exercise per day.
 Walking, running, high-intensity interval training (HIIT), and yoga are recommended to patients.

-Caution⚠️: Diabetics should avoid heavy lifting and isometric exercises
+Caution⚠️: Diabetics should avoid heavy lifting and isometric exercises.

 Sleep Well

-sleep well to control diabetes at homeIf you have diabetes, getting enough sleep is crucial.
+If you have diabetes, getting enough sleep is crucial.
 Diabetics are recommended to optimize sleep as it helps with cravings and fatigue.
 A minimum of 7 hours of sleep and try sleeping on time.
 Strong evidence suggests staying up late, and irregular sleep patterns can make diabetes worse.

 Reduce Stress

-reduce stress to lower sugar levels control diabetesAlthough stress does not cause diabetes, there is limited evidence that stress hormones stop insulin-producing cells.
-Simply said, stress hormones worsen insulin resistance
+Although stress does not cause diabetes, there is limited evidence that stress hormones stop insulin-producing cells.
+Simply said, stress hormones worsen insulin resistance.

 Always Remember 🙂